awsdocs/amazon-aurora-user-guide/doc_source/CHAP_Limits.md

 | Tags per resource | 50 |

 **Note**
 By default, you can have up to a total of 40 DB instances\.
-If your application requires more DB instances, you can request additional DB instances via this request form [Request RDS DB instance limit](https://aws.amazon.com/contact-us/request-to-increase-the-amazon-rds-db-instance-limit/)\.
+If your application requires more DB instances, you can request additional DB instances using this request form [Request RDS DB instance limit](https://aws.amazon.com/contact-us/request-to-increase-the-amazon-rds-db-instance-limit/)\.

 ## Naming Constraints in Amazon Aurora<a name="RDS_Limits.Constraints"></a>